 Q: EPI - is Creon the only treatment?

-A: Pancreatic enzymes that are made from pig enzymes are the only treatment for exocrine insufficiency right now.
+A: Pancreatic enzymes made from pig enzymes are the only treatment for exocrine insufficiency right now.
 There are several different brands on the market.
 The only other option is a cartridge called Relizorb that hooks onto tube feeds for people who are getting tube feeds (can’t be used for food that you eat).

 Read more about Pancreatic Enzyme Replacement Therapy (PERT)